KDCube is built around bundles

 Singleton Instance Model

 self.comm, current actor, conversation/turn ids) are rebound per invocation via rebind_request_context() and must never be cached across requests.
 Durable state belongs in bundle storage, Redis, or bundle props — not on self.
+If a bundle needs instance-local filesystem state, it should resolve that location through the platform bundle-storage helper instead of creating ad hoc runtime folders next to bundle source code.
+Singleton reuse is keyed by the loaded bundle spec (path + module), not by tenant/project and not by bundle_id alone.

 Initialization Hooks